-With the mental anguish of war and prison life behind him, he set his eyes on a simple, agrarian lifestyle.
-To this end, he joined the Artaman League, an association of young people who sought a farm-based way of life.
+With the mental anguish of war and prison life behind him, he set his heart on a simple, agrarian lifestyle.
+He consequently joined the Artaman League, an association of young people who sought a farm-based way of life.
 Here, he met Hedwig Hensel who shared his ideals.
 They married in 1929 and lived as farmers for the next five years.
 In time, they had five children.

 His ability to run an efficient operation brought about frequent promotions.
 From Dachau, he went to Sachsenhausen in 1938 and eventually to Auschwitz, where he became commandant in May of 1940.
 In 1941, Himmler summoned him to Berlin and revealed the Final Solution, which aimed to destroy the Jewish people.
 From September 1941, Auschwitz thus transitioned into an extermination camp.

 Nonetheless, Höss was a criminal of the first order.
 How could he peaceably carry out the Final Solution?
 Why didn’t he escape with his family rather than oversee such monumental carnage?
 Would not execution be better than such shameful complicity?
-While he felt all along that "something was not right,” his loyalty to the German nation darkened his mind until he embraced Nazi ideology as the best option.
+While he felt all along that "something was not right,” his loyalty to the German nation quieted his conscience.
+His mind darkened, until finally, he embraced Nazi ideology as the best option and ignored his conscience

 Fr.
 Władysław Lohn, S.J.

-A seemingly small event took place in 1940 that had colossal repercussions later for Höss.
+A seemingly small event took place in 1940 that had colossal repercussions for Höss at a later date.
 That year, the Gestapo arrested the Krakòw Jesuits and sent them to Auschwitz.
 The Jesuit superior, Władysław Lohn, was absent at the time.
 When he discovered the deportation of his brethren, he traveled to Auschwitz and snuck into the camp to find them.
 The guards soon captured him and brought him before the Commandant.
 Fr.
 Lohn’s audacity impressed Höss, who allowed the priest to depart unharmed.

-In April of that year, He gave detailed testimony at the Nuremberg Trials.
+In April of that year, Höss gave detailed testimony at the Nuremberg Trials.
 As his crimes transpired in Poland, the British handed him over to their authorities on May 25, 1946.
 The Polish asked him to write his memoirs until his trial, which occurred in March of 1947.
 The Polish Tribunal in Warsaw found him guilty and sent him on April 2 to Wadowice, Poland, to await his execution.
 In a strange irony, Wadowice is the birthplace of Karol Wojtyła, the future Pope St. John Paul II, one of history's great defenders of human dignity and advocate of God's mercy toward the fallen.

 Höss feared not death but torture, which he felt certain to receive at the hands of his Polish captors.
 After all, Auschwitz was in Poland.
 He was wholly confounded when he met with kindness instead.
 "I have to confess that I never would have expected to be treated so decently and so kindly in a Polish prison.”
 The fact that several of the guards showed him their tattoos from Auschwitz further put him to shame.
 If persons whom he had caused such suffering could forgive him, then perhaps God could forgive him as well.
 A light opened in his mind; apathy evolved into deep-seated repentance and trust in God.

 It is significant that he recognized the true gravity of his crimes through the kindness of the Polish guards.
 His soul responded to a ray of love.
 Nazi ideology taught him that Poles were sub-human and little better than cattle.
 Now he clearly understood the dignity of persons whom he caused to suffer terribly.

 In the solitude of my prison cell, I have come to the bitter recognition that I have sinned gravely against humanity…I caused unspeakable suffering for the Polish people in particular.
 I am to pay for this with my life.
 May the Lord God forgive one day what I have done.
-I ask the Polish people for forgiveness.— Rudolf Höss
+I ask the Polish people for forgiveness.

 The Shrine of Divine Mercy